Mindfulness, Diversity, Equity and Inclusion

-Our mission depends upon a sincere commitment to diversity, equity, inclusion, belonging, advocacy, allyship and activism (DEIBA).
+Our mission depends upon a sincere commitment to diversity, equity, inclusion, belonging, advocacy, allyship and activism.
 Peace begins within each individual, yet true compassion arises with the understanding that we are profoundly interconnected – that our happiness is inseparable.
 From the very beginning, the Midwest Alliance for Mindfulness (MAM) has been committed to valuing differences, dismantling inequities, and cultivating belonging – it’s built into the very framework of our organization and the services we provide.
 We recognize this is an ongoing journey and we continue to learn from and grow with each new experience.

 Examples of diversity Initiatives:

 - MAM has a Diversity, Equity, Inclusion, Belonging, and Advocacy Committee that meets regularly to help keep us accountable to our mission.

 - We work to keep our services and offerings non-sectarian.
 MAM is unaffiliated with any religious tradition, yet we are welcoming of all perspectives.

 - We created an ever-evolving definition of mindfulness that we intend to be accessible to and inclusive of all backgrounds and viewpoints.

 - MAM teachers are trained and pursue continuing education in Diversity, Equity, Inclusion, Belonging, and Advocacy and trauma informed mindfulness.
 Many of our teachers are also mental health professionals by training and a number of our teachers have lived experience as members of groups that are traditionally under-represented in mindfulness training.

-- All of our classes are trauma informed by default unless specifically noted and we offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities.
+- All of our classes are trauma informed by default unless specifically noted and we can offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities by demand.

 - We offer public classes and continuing education for mindfulness professionals directly addressing Diversity, Equity, Inclusion, Belonging, and Advocacy and trauma.